martin-deploy-2/how-i-would-k8s/README.md

 > This section independently builds on top of the original structure of Git repositories, folder tree and process.
 From there, it details particular points, explores an alternative structure, or incorporates extra constraints.

 Do I need nightly builds?
-No. The latest changes from the `main` branch of each application repo is already automatically built and deployed to the Rolling cluster, I don't need a nightly process to do the same thing again, this wouldn't bring anything.
+No. The latest changes from the `main` branch of each application repo is already automatically built and deployed to the Rolling cluster, I don't need a nightly process to do the same thing again, this wouldn't bring any benefit.

 Unless you make so many changes and release so many stable versions of so many applications that the Rolling cluster changes every 10 seconds, you don't need nightly builds.
 Even then, you are better off finding a solution to throttle your pipeline runs than having nightly builds.